 - Scientific posters commonly used sections:

-- Materials and methods - research strategy, how you carried it out
+- Methods - Outlines your research strategy, how you carried out your research, materials used.

 - Acknowledgements - thank individuals who contributed to your project and always acknowledge funding sources